-HISTORY: October 21, 2020 - Housekeeping amendments to the Act portion of the
+HISTORY: October 21, 2020 - Housekeeping amendments to the Act portion of the volumes 1 - 6 of the Workers' Compensation Reporter.

-Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect

-Replaces in part Policies No. 20:10:40 and 40:20:50 of the Assessment Policy Manual and Decisions No. 161 and 165 of volumes 1 - 6 of the policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the
+Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect policies into the Assessment Manual.
+The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.